haxtibal/netsnmptable/README.md

 ## How? ##

 The package interface is only draft.
-It models a table as dictinory of dictionaries.
+It models a table as dictionary of dictionaries.

 ```python
 import netsnmp